artipie/npm-proxy-adapter/README.md

 ### Artifact package TTL

 NPM first read package metadata.
-As been noticed before, remote adapter caches the response.
+As been noticed before, proxy adapter caches the response.
 But when new artifact version will be uploaded to remote repository, metadata will be changed.
 So proxy repository must reload metadata.
 It should either no cache metadata responses or use expiring cache with customizable TTL for it.